declanbyrd/declanbyrd.co.uk/src/content/journal/2024-site-improvements.md

 Checkboxes don't have any context.
 Was it implemented?
 Why was it done a particular way?

-Instead, each item will be a post in the journal which I will link to from this page which will document what I did, why I did it, and give me a point of reference if a particular item requires multiple iterations.
+Instead, each item will be a post in the journal which I will link to from this page.
+That post will document what I did, why I did it, and give me a point of reference if a particular item requires multiple iterations.

 ## The list